Tips for Healthy Holiday Eating

 Don’t let the holidays put your health in disarray.
-Use this tip sheet to keep off unwanted pounds, knock out pain conditions, and be more pleasant during the holiday season.
+Use this tip sheet to keep off unwanted pounds, knock out pain conditions, and have a more pleasant holiday season.

 The holidays can be stressful, if not horrific for your health.
 Increased stress about money, depression about family (or lack thereof), and weight gain from hearty and sweet foods can heighten the pain of many conditions.
 There are things you can do to avoid the negative effects of the season, and you may end up feeling even healthier in the end.